-1. Other People.
 Teenagers see lots of people consuming various substances.
-They see their parents and other adults drinking alcohol, smoking cigarettes and, sometimes, trying other substances.
-Also, a teenager’s social scene often revolves around drinking and smoking marijuana.
+They see their parents and other adults drinking alcohol, smoking or vaping and sometimes, trying other substances.
+Also, a teenager’s social scene often revolves around drinking and using marijuana.
 Sometimes friends urge one another to have a drink or smoke pot, but it’s just as common for teens to start trying a substance because it’s readily available and they see all their friends enjoying it.
 In their minds, they see drug use as a part of the normal teenage experience.

-4. Boredom.
-Teens who can’t tolerate being alone, have trouble keeping themselves occupied or crave excitement are prime candidates for substance use.
+Teens who can’t tolerate being alone have trouble keeping themselves occupied or crave excitement are prime candidates for substance use.
 Not only do alcohol and marijuana give them something to do, but those substances help fill the internal void they feel.
 Further, they provide a common ground for interacting with like-minded teens, a way to instantly bond with a group of kids.

-5. Rebellion.
 Different rebellious teens choose different substances to use based on their personalities.
-Alcohol is the drug of choice for the angry teenager because it frees him to behave aggressively.
-Methamphetamine, or meth, also encourages aggressive, violent behavior, and can be far more dangerous and potent than alcohol.
-Marijuana, on the other hand, often seems to reduce aggression and is more of an avoidance drug.
+Alcohol is the drug of choice for the angry teenager because it frees them to behave aggressively.
 Some teens abuse prescription medicine to party and get high.
-LSD and hallucinogens are also escape drugs, often used by young people who feel misunderstood and may long to escape to a more idealistic, kind world.
+Hallucinogens (ex. mushrooms, LSD) are also escape drugs, often used by young people who feel misunderstood and may long to escape to a more idealistic, kind world.
 Smoking cigarettes can be a form of rebellion to flaunt their independence and make their parents angry.
 The reasons for teenage drug-use are as complex as teenagers themselves.